 WHAT CONSTITUTES A SNOW EMERGENCY?

 A snow emergency is called when a weather event results in rapid or extreme accumulation of ice and/or snow.
-Forecasts are predicting snowfall totals of 5-9 inches or greater accumulating Friday throughout the day and into the evening; The Village of Fowlerville is calling the snow emergency ahead of the weather event, ensuring that streets are clear of vehicles and the Department of Public Works (DPW) Team is able to plow quickly, safely, and efficiently for the residents of the Village.
+Forecasts are predicting snowfall totals of up to 9 inches or greater accumulating Monday throughout the day and into the evening; The Village of Fowlerville is calling the snow emergency ahead of the weather event, ensuring that streets are clear of vehicles and the Department of Public Works (DPW) Team is able to plow quickly, safely, and efficiently for the residents of the Village.

 SAFETY TIPS & HELPFUL REMINDERS